 Are you passionate about live performance and theatre practice?
 Would you like to study in central London, at the heart of the city’s vibrant theatre culture?
-BA Theatre and Drama Studies at Birkbeck will enable you to investigate the theatre in all its aspects: as live performance, as dramatic text, in its historical contexts, and through a range of practices and ideas that have informed the making and understanding of theatre.
+Our BA Theatre and Drama Studies with Foundation Year will enable you to investigate the theatre in all its aspects: as live performance, as dramatic text, in its historical contexts, and through a range of practices and ideas that have informed the making and understanding of theatre.
 Alongside academic explorations of theatre history, theory and practice, you will create new performance work as a group.
-Whether devised from scratch, staging text, responding to a site, or working under the directorship of a guest artist, your work will ask questions about the world we live in.
+Whether devised from scratch, play script, in response to a particular setting, or working under the directorship of a guest artist, your work will ask questions about the world we live in.
 To complement your study of theatre, you can choose options in English literature, arts and humanities, creative writing and arts management.
 Throughout your degree, your work will be informed by visits to some of the world’s most exciting theatre institutions, asking questions about how theatre is presented in London now.
-BA Theatre and Drama Studies at Birkbeck does not offer actor training, but the chance to experiment with practices and ideas, to create theatre with a group of like-minded people, and to gain access to knowledge with world-leading academics and artists working in the theatre industry today.
+The programme does not offer actor training, but the chance to experiment with practices and ideas, to create theatre with a group of like-minded people, and to gain access to knowledge with world-leading academics and artists working in the theatre industry today.
 Before proceeding to the main degree, you will spend your Foundation Year preparing yourself for a degree in the arts by improving your study and research skills and gaining arts-related knowledge and understanding.
 You will also have the opportunity to take a language module as part of the Foundation Year.
 Upon successful completion of the Foundation Year, you can automatically progress on to our three-year, full-time evening study BA Theatre and Drama Studies.
 HIGHLIGHTS

 - Our Foundation Year programmes will fully prepare you for undergraduate study.
 They are ideal if you are returning to study after a gap, if you have not previously studied the relevant subjects, or if you did not achieve the grades you needed for a place on your chosen undergraduate degree.